 The contractor must prove that the government made an inaccurate representation of an important fact that the contractor honestly and reasonably relied on.

-If you have any questions regarding release defenses, accord, and satisfaction and release affirmative defense or any claim you wish to bring against the federal government, please call a Federal Government Contracts Lawyer at 1-866-601-5518 for a free consultation.
+If you have any questions regarding release defenses, accord and satisfaction defense or any claim you wish to bring against the federal government, please call a Federal Government Contracts Lawyer at 1-866-601-5518 for a free consultation.